tr8dr/tr8dr.github.io/_posts/2020-07-28-MLHardProblem2.markdown

 - regression
   * this is quasi-labelled in that maps to (noisy) outcomes, but does not have quantized outcomes as with classification
 - EA (genetic algorithms and genetic programs)
-  * one solves for an objective rather than using classification
+  * one solves for an overall performance objective rather than targeting labels

 Of course using any of these means one has reframed a problem in a very different way.
 There are many times where classification makes the most sense, and the above are not especially applicable.